 Implementing this is not easy though.
 There is a risk that too much information will be generated and managing it will become difficult for the company.
 On the other hand, customers may find their complaints are going unanswered.

-A second example, when the business requirement is that companies will be involved in the co-creation of products and services with external parties.
+A second example is when the business requirement is that companies will be involved in the co-creation of products and services with external parties.
 This could be a marketing agency working with a design company, for example.
 If these companies want to create campaigns for their customers, they need to share information and coordinate effectively.

 A third example would be a product development company working with a quality control organization.
 In this case, the development team would work on a product, and the quality control team would validate releases, ensuring they complied with regulations, and met consumer standards.
 Both of these teams would need to track details.
 Much of this information would need to be shared, though not necessarily in the same format.